 Tags are inserted through either the Edit menu or keyboard shortcuts F8 or CTRL+ALT+# to specifically number the tag and Ctrl+, to insert by section.

 As in the example of a hyperlink that required adaptation to a target, tag content can be edited.

 To edit target tag content, follow these steps:

 Either press CTRL+SHIFT+E or from the menu, select Tags and then Expand Tags.
 F2 also works in the desktop editor.

 Tag content is presented.

-Select tag to be edited and make changes.
+Select tag to be edited and click on it to make changes.

 To insert a custom tag or custom paired tag into the target:

 From the Tags and then Create Custom Tag or Create Custom Paired Tag.menu, select